iddriss/air-route-challenge/Readme.md

 #### How to run
-command: python3 air-routes.py <inputfile>
+command: python3 air-routes.py "inputfile"

-<inputfile> is text file
+"inputfile" is text file